ABC-Tools/BabyNamer/README.md

     D --> E[users]
 ```

-The web scraping code lives in (web_scraper repo)[https://github.com/ABC-Tools/web_scraper]; and this repo contains yellow portion of above diagram.
+The web scraping code lives in [web_scraper repo](https://github.com/ABC-Tools/web_scraper); and this repo contains yellow portion of above diagram.

 ## The RAG (Retrieval-Augmented Generation)
 The RAG is a search database, with